 Another example: The popular Rogue RML-390F power rack weights 295 lbs, for a total live load of 795 lbs with the other stuff above.
 The footprint is 4’x4′, spreading the load out more.
 Put the numbers into the above formula and you get 50 psf.
 Not that much more, really.
 Again, that load will be supported beyond the rack’s footprint, so not a big deal.
 You probably also have it against the wall, so even better.

 See below on deadlifting.
 That’s a different issue.

 Short answer: You can do it if you take certain precautions, but you’re going to scare the hell out of your downstairs neighbor.

 If you can always set it down gently you’ll be fine.
 But I’m not going to be the jerk that tells you to lift lighter weight for more reps so you can set the bar down gently.
 Deadlifts are your opportunity to do just a few reps with as much weight as humanly possible.

-For setting a deadlift down hard, you at least need a couple layers of rubber mats or a platform.
-A real platform, with 2 layers of wood and 1 layer of rubber.
+For setting a deadlift down hard, you at least need a couple layers of rubber mats or a lifting platform that is built with wood and rubber.
 Even then you could cause damage with enough weight.